boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Name

-This allows you to set `title` for this column chart widget.
+This feature allows you to set the `title` for the column chart widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/column-chart/Name.png)

 #### Subtitle

-This allows you to set `subtitle` for this column chart widget.
+This allows you to set the `subtitle` for this column chart widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/column-chart/subtitle.png)

 #### Description

-This allows you to set `description` for this column chart widget.
+This feature enables you to set a `description` for the column chart widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/column-chart/description.png)